zextras/tech-doc/source/suite/mobile.rst

 This set of commands allows to manage ABQ rules via custom regular expressions.

-   **Warning**

-   Mobile ABQ regular expressions comply with the "Java regex patterns" standard (ERE with doubled backslashes).
+.. warning:: Mobile ABQ regular expressions comply with the "Java regex patterns" standard (ERE with doubled backslashes).

 -  ``zxsuite mobile abq setRule`` - equivalent of the ``set`` command for regex-based rules